NixOS/nix/doc/manual/src/language/index.md

 # Nix Language

-The Nix language is
+The Nix language is designed for conveniently creating and composing *derivations* – precise descriptions of how contents of existing files are used to derive new files.
+It is:

 - *domain-specific*

-  Its purpose is to conveniently create and compose precise descriptions of how contents of existing files are used to derive new files.
+  It comes with [built-in functions](@docroot@/language/builtins.md) to integrate with the Nix store, which manages files and performs the derivations declared in the Nix language.

 - *declarative*